 Speed: Does the page load quickly?
 Does the content, especially images, appear within seconds?

 The best way to test is to actually have someone who is part of your audience try it out for you.
 This can be a friend or family member, or (even better) a past or current client.

 You may want to ask them specific questions to get deeper into their feedback.
 For example: “Which images are you most drawn to?” or “What more do you need to know in order to convert?”

-This week, you’ll want to make edits and changes as necessary.
+In the following weeks, you’ll want to make edits and changes as necessary.
 Remember that even though your website is published, it’s never complete!
 It’s a living and breathing site that changes as your business does.
-Keep it updated with Leadpages’ easy builder tool to continue to expand your online presence, engage your audience, and convert leads.
+Keep it updated with Leadpages’ Drag & Drop Builder to continue to grow your online presence, engage your audience, and convert leads.

 Website = Complete

 Congrats!
 In just one weekend, you designed and created a website that will launch your business to new heights.
 It’s time to celebrate your work, your site, and your future!

 If you haven’t yet started your Leadpages free trial, now’s the time.
 Leadpages makes it incredibly easy to design a website in a weekend, so you can get your business on track.

 Easily create your website and landing pages with the only platform engineered by marketing nerds.